 - Bulls claim Antonius Cleveland from Hawks (July 23)

 - Cleveland signed a two-year, minimum salary contract with the Hawks near the end of the 2017/18 season, so the Bulls used the minimum salary exception to claim him after having spent all their cap room on Jabari Parker.
-Cleveland’s $1,378,242 salary for 2018/19 won’t become guaranteed until January, but the Hawks waived him early in order to create more space to accommodate their Carmelo Anthony acquisition.
-If Cleveland sticks with the Bulls, he’ll be eligible for restricted free agency in the summer of 2019.
+Cleveland’s $1,378,242 salary for 2018/19 season wasn’t set to become guaranteed until January, but the Hawks waived him early in order to create more space to accommodate their Carmelo Anthony acquisition.
+The Bulls took a look at Cleveland in camp, but cut him before the regular season began.